 The first major success for CWP Renewables, with a total capacity of 600MW and €1.1 billion secured in investment, this is the largest onshore wind farm in Europe.

-Developed by CWPR over 3 years and then construction managed by CWPR over 4 years, this landmark project set records in the industry.
-It was the largest private investment ever in Romania and still today is the largest onshore wind farm in Europe.
+Developed by CWP over 3 years and then construction managed by CWP over 4 years, this landmark project set records in the industry.
+It was the largest private investment ever in Romania and remains the largest onshore wind farm in Europe today.

 The monumental project comprises 240 GE 2.5xl wind turbines, the largest single order of wind turbines in General Electric’s history.
 The project is now owned by CEZ.